kity9188/Python/Readme.md

 # What is Python?
-Python is an interpreted, general-purpose programming language.
+Python is an interpreted, general-purpose, object-oriented programming language.
 Interpreted language means, compiling not required.
 Created by ***Guido van Rossum*** and ***first released in 1991***.

+Python is named after a TV Show called ‘Monty Python’s Flying Circus’ and not after Python-the snake.

 ***It is used for:***
 * web development (server-side),